-Fig. 6 shows the process of form-finding and results of Step 3 above.
+Figure 5 shows the process of form-finding and results of Step 3 above.
 It is important to note that the form-finding process requires a concrete material model that at this point does not contribute strength to the combined model.
 Therefore, we used a material model representing the concrete with little if any strength termed the "slurry" material model.

-Figure 6.
-"Form-finding" combined fabric and slurry model (left), resultant panel shape (right).
+Figure 5.
+"Form-finding" combined fabric and slurry model (left), resultant panel shape (right) (Figures by RPS).